WolfMicrosystems/symfony-wms/README.md

 What's inside?
 ---------------

-The Symfony Standard Edition is configured with the following defaults:
+The Symfony WMS Edition is configured with the following defaults:

   * Twig is the only configured template engine;

-  * Doctrine ORM/DBAL is configured;
+  * Doctrine ORM/DBAL is configured (including Migrations);

   * Swiftmailer is configured;